 How Much Does it Cost?

 If the software has tiered plans, don’t only compare the upfront or monthly cost of the plan you need right now.
 Consider how much you expect your business to grow over the next 5 years and check the price of the plan you’ll need at that time.
 Additional charges for data storage and updates can add up, too.
-Many business intelligence software platforms like Zoho Reports have a free basic level plan which gives you a chance to become familiar with the core features before you commit to a paid plan.
+Many business intelligence software platforms like Zoho Analytics have a free basic level plan which gives you a chance to become familiar with the core features before you commit to a paid plan.
 Others, like Sisense, offer a free trial.
 Consider your budget, the features you need, and how much storage will cost (if relevant) when comparing prices.

 Start Harnessing Business Intelligence Insights Today